realA10001986/Time-Circuits-Display/README.md

 Time-cycling is enabled by setting the "Time-cycling Interval" in the Config Portal (via network) or the [keypad menu](#how-to-select-the-time-cycling-interval) to a non-zero value.
 The device will then cycle through named list every 5th, 10th, 15th, 30th or 60th minute.

-Time-cycling will, if enabled, change the *Destination* and *Last Time Departed* displays regardless of times displayed, for instance as a result from an earlier time travel.
+Time-cycling will, if enabled, change the *Destination* and *Last Time Departed* displays regardless of the times displayed, for instance as a result from an earlier time travel.
 Triggering a time-travel will, however, pause time-cycling for 30 minutes.

 Set the interval to OFF (0) to disable Time-cycling.